Monte Melkonian: Death and legacy

-In 1993 the Monte Melkonian Military Academy was established in Yerevan.
+The Karabakh town of Martuni was tentatively renamed Monteaberd Մոնթեաբերդ; literally "Fort Monte") in his honor.
+A statue of Melkonian was present in the town throughout the Republic of Artsakh era, but both Armenian and Azeri media reported on its removal after the 2023 Azeri takeover, with Azeri media such as Turan and Trend claiming it was removed by the Armenians to prevent the Azeris from doing so.

-In 2021 the village of Shahumyani Trchnafabrika was renamed Monteavan.
+In 1993, the Monte Melkonian Military Academy was established in Yerevan.

-In November 2021 a statue of Melkonian was unveiled in Vardenis.
+Statues of Melkonian have been erected in Yerevan's Victory Park, and in the towns of Dilijan (2017) and Vardenis (2021).
+In 2021, the village of Shahumyani Trchnafabrika was renamed Monteavan after him.

 Public image

-Monte had become a legend in Armenia and Karabakh by the time of his death.
+Melkonian had become a legend in Armenia and Karabakh by the time of his death.
 Due to his international socialist and Armenian nationalist views, one author described him as a mix between the early 20th century Armenian military commander Andranik and Marxist revolutionary Che Guevara.
 Thomas de Waal described him as a "professional warrior and an extreme Armenian nationalist" who is "the most celebrated Armenian commander" of the Nagorno-Karabakh War.
-Raymond Bonner wrote in 1993 that Monte had charisma and discipline, which is why he "rapidly became the most highly regarded commander in the Karabakh War."
-Historian Razmik Panossian wrote that Monte was "a charismatic and very capable commander."
+Raymond Bonner wrote in 1993 that Melkonian had charisma and discipline, which is why he "rapidly became the most highly regarded commander in the Karabakh War."
+Razmik Panossian wrote that Melkonian was "a charismatic and very capable commander."